 GEM’s Foundation Course in Museum Learning will provide you with opportunities to develop, practise and demonstrate the basic skills and knowledge needed to be a museums and heritage educator.
-12 half days (10:00-13:00 GMT) complete with virtual visits, guest lectures and skills workshops will guide you towards completing a work-based assignment that will benefit not only you but your organisation too.
+10 live sessions complete with virtual visits, guest lectures and skills workshops will guide you towards completing a work-based assignment that will benefit not only you but your organisation too.
 You’ll be supported by an experienced course director, a group of like-minded peers, and a professional mentor within the sector.

 “I have managed to put so many of the great ideas the course gave me into action and lots more to come over the next few months.”

 Who is it for?

 GEM’s Foundation Courses are intended for those in their first year or so of their museum education career; or for those working in a different part of the heritage sector but wishing to take up an education position.
 Since this course is work-based, it is a requirement that applicants should be working or volunteering in the museums, heritage and cultural sector.

 When & where is it?